 Constant tone value over the entire screen

-Digital Uniformity Equaliser (DUE) controls all tone values over the entire monitor, pixel by pixel.
+Digital Uniformity Equalizer (DUE) controls all tone values over the entire monitor, pixel by pixel.
 The effect: colour tones appear identical at each point on the screen, without the brightness fluctuations you experience in conventional LCDs.
 The DUE function also balances out the effects of fluctuations in ambient temperature on the colour temperature and brightness.
 You will enjoy consistently even luminance distribution and perfect colour purity.
 A real plus when touching-up images.

 Lightning-fast colour mode changes